 This also means that the Secure Act makes the option of assigning a trust as the beneficiary of an IRA no longer the best choice for everybody.
 IRA owners may now want to revisit their estate plans and make modifications to their beneficiary designation and revocable trust provisions to ensure maximum benefits will still be provided to heirs in spite of the changes made by the Secure Act.

-If you are unsure about how these recent changes affect you, or would like to gain a deeper understanding and get all the relevant details explained to you by one of our attorneys, the most sensible thing to do is to contact The Law Offices of Boyd & Boyd.
+If you are unsure about how these recent changes affect you, or would like to gain a deeper understanding and get all the relevant details explained to you by one of our estate planning attorneys, the most sensible thing to do is to contact The Law Offices of Boyd & Boyd in Massachusetts.

-Call us at (508) 775-7800 and request a free initial estate planning consultation.
+Call uor Hyannis Law office at (508) 775-7800 and request a free initial estate planning consultation.
 We are here to help you navigate through the most recent changes in law and help you make the best decision to protect your wealth and your family.